hpcc-systems/DataMgmt/README.md

    * `dataStorePath` — The full path of the data store; must match the original argument to `Init()`; REQUIRED
    * `ds` — The dataset to added into the data store; REQUIRED
    * `filenameSuffix` — String suffix to be added to the generated logical subfile name; use this if you intend to call this method multiple times in a single execution run; OPTIONAL, defaults to an empty string.
- * **Returns:** An action that creates a new logical subfile and adds it to the first generation of data in the data store.
+ * **Returns:** An action that creates a new flat subfile and adds it to the first generation of data in the data store.
  * **See also:**
    * [AppendFile](#gendata_appendfile)
    * [WriteFile](#gendata_writefile)